Austin-Routt/GCD_Course-Project/CodeBook.md

   The average of the angle between two vectors; the vectors involved are the mean angular jerk, in the time domain, and mean gravity.

 87. ###Avg_of_angle_X.gravityMean
   The average of the angle between two vectors; the vectors involved are the "X direction vector" and the mean gravity vectory.
-Please contact the authors of the original data set, for further detail.
-I am not sure what X vector is involved, the X from the accelerometer or the gyroscope:
+Please contact the authors of the original data set, for further details:
 <activityrecognition@smartlab.ws>

 88. ###Avg_of_angle_Y.gravityMean
   The average of the angle between two vectors; the vectors involved are the "Y direction vector" and the mean gravity vectory.
-Please contact the authors of the original data set, for further detail.
-I am not sure what Y vector is involved, the Y from the accelerometer or the gyroscope:
+Please contact the authors of the original data set, for further details:
 <activityrecognition@smartlab.ws>

 89. ###Avg_of_angle_Z.gravityMean
   The average of the angle between two vectors; the vectors involved are the "Z direction vector" and the mean gravity vectory.
-Please contact the authors of the original data set, for further detail.
-I am not sure what Z vector is involved, the Z from the accelerometer or the gyroscope:
+Please contact the authors of the original data set, for further details:
 <activityrecognition@smartlab.ws>